eerii/hello-bevy/README.md

 in order to have the fastest compile, you may install [mold](https://github.com/rui314/mold) and use rust nightly (`rustup default nightly`). if you don't want some of these features, go to [.cargo/config](.cargo/config) and follow the instructions, or remove it to disable optimizations all together.

-to run a debug build use the provided script:
+to run a debug build use cargo or the provided script:

 ```sh
 ./run [args...] # This calls cargo run with some extra options